akinaka-dd/image-patch/README.md

 (x0, y0) and (x1, y1) denote opposite corners of the rectangle, while w and h indicate its width and height.
 Filenames are designed to be as unique as possible, making it easy to combine cropped regions from different source images.

 ## Implementation
 This tool is implemented in Python using Tkinter for the graphical interface.
 On macOS, it also uses tkmacosx to provide native-like UI behavior.

+## Requirements
+This application requires the following dependencies:
+- Python 3.8 or later
+- Tkinter (standard GUI library for Python)
+- tkmacosx (used only on macOS to improve UI behavior)